libdynd/libdynd/docs/ndarray.md

 dtype is that it is a strided array of strided int32 arrays.

-In the debug printout of the nd::array, there is first some metadata about the nd::array, currently only access permission flags.
-The dtype-specific metadata is determined by the structure of the dtype.
+In the debug printout of the nd::array, there is first some metadata about the nd::array (called arrmeta), some access permission flags.
-In this case, each strided_array part of the dtype owns some metadata memory which contains its stride and dimension size.
-The int32 doesn't require any additional metadata.
+The following dtype-specific arrmeta is determined by the structure of the dtype.
+In this case, each strided_array part of the dtype owns some arrmeta memory which contains its stride and dimension size.
+The int32 doesn't require any additional arrmeta.

 The data consists of a pointer to the memory containing the array elements, and a reference to a memory block which holds the data for the nd::array.
-In this case, the data has been embedded within the same memory allocation as the nd::array metadata.
+In this case, the data has been embedded within the same memory allocation as the arrmeta.

 Memory Blocks
 -------------